openfoodfacts/openfoodfacts-server/docs/introduction/dev-environment-quick-start-guide.md

 # Dev environment quick start guide

 This guide will allow you to rapidly build a ready-to-use development environment for **Product Opener** running in Docker.
+As an alternative to setting up your environment locally, follow the [Gitpod how-to guide](../how-to-guides/use-gitpod.md) to instantly provision a ready-to-code development environment in the cloud.

 First setup time estimate is `~10min` with the following specs:
 * `8 GB` of RAM dedicated to Docker client